maciejjedrzejczyk/uoltz/README.md

 ### Direct Messages

 1. Start a direct conversation with the bot's phone number in Signal
-2. Send a message that includes the bot's nickname (e.g., "@bot tell me a joke")
+2. Send a message that includes the bot's nickname your configured earlier (e.g., "@bot tell me a joke")
 3. The bot will respond with an AI-generated answer

 ### Group Chats

 1. Add the bot to a Signal group
-2. Mention the bot in your message (e.g., "@bot what's the weather like today?")
+2. Mention the bot in your message (e.g., "@bot tell me a joke about Donald Duck?")
 3. The bot will respond in the group chat with an AI-generated answer

 ## Customizing the LLM